 Okay, Toronto peeps: Just a gentle reminder that I'll be launching my debut poetry collection, Weathervane, tonight at Another Story Bookshop on Roncesvalles Ave.
 I'll be reading alongside fellow Palimpsest Press authors Shawna Lemay (Rumi and the Red Handbag) and John Nyman (Players) starting at 7 pm.
 There will light refreshments and riveting conversations, so if you can make it out I would love to see you there.

 Mark Sampson has published four novels, All the Animals on Earth (Wolsak & Wynn, 2020), The Slip (Dundurn Press, 2017), Sad Peninsula, (Dundurn Press, 2014) and Off Book (Norwood Publishing, 2007).
 He has also published a short story collection, The Secrets Men Keep (Now or Never Publishing, 2015), and a poetry collection, called Weathervane (Palimpsest Press, 2016).

 Born and raised on Prince Edward Island, he currently lives and writes in Toronto.
-He is represented by literary agent Stephanie Sinclair at the Transatlantic Agency in Toronto.
+He is represented by the Transatlantic Literary Agency in Toronto.